Integrated Conditional Estimation-Optimization: Contextual Stochastic Optimization and the ICEO Approach

 where the expectation above is with respect to the \emph{conditional distribution} of $\xi$ given $x$.

 It is important to emphasize that the distribution $\mathcal{D}$, and hence the conditional distribution of $\xi$ given any $x$, is typically unavailable in practice.
 Instead, a data-driven approach to solving \eqref{eq: sto-opt} is much more viable.
-Indeed, one often has available a training dataset $\{(x_i, \xi_i)\}_{i=1}^n$ consisting of historically observed pairs of feature vectors $x_i \in \calX$ and associated parameter values $\xi_i$.
-If the dataset $\{(x_i, \xi_i)\}_{i=1}^n$ is an independent and identically distributed sample from the distribution $\mathcal{D}$, for example, then it may be possible to learn enough information about the conditional distribution to solve problem \eqref{eq: sto-opt}.
-Note also that, as pointed out by \cite{bertsimas2020predictive} for example, due to the nonlinearity of the objective function, a point estimate for a prediction of $\xi$ given $x$ usually does not provide enough information about the conditional distribution to produce a reasonable solution of \eqref{eq: sto-opt}.
-In general, without any additional structural assumptions, e.g., on either the random parameter $\xi$, the distribution $\mathcal{D}$, or the cost functions $c(\cdot, \cdot)$, adequately learning the conditional distribution for all relevant $x$ may be an intractable problem.
+Indeed, one often has a training dataset $\{(x_i, \xi_i)\}_{i=1}^n$ consisting of historically observed pairs of feature vectors $x_i \in \calX$ and associated parameter values $\xi_i$.